-Most of the time, Malaysians use up their monthly budget on three things: housing, transportation, and food.
-So how do we, as fresh graduates, steer away from this problem once we get our paycheck?
+Most of the time, Malaysians used up their monthly budget on three things which are housing, transportation, and also food.
+So how do we, as fresh graduates, steer away from this problem once we get our own paycheck?
 This article is for the fresh graduates out there whose asking how much of your salary should be spent on rent.

 To be honest, there is no strict rule on how much of your income should go to rent.
 It all depends on your neighborhood, your place of work, and how much you earn.
 However, experts have advised to not surpass 30% of your income when spending on a rental.
 To make it easier, here’s a rent affordability calculator which shows how much rent is within your financial means.

 A common budgeting strategy that a lot of people adept is the 50-30-20 rule.
 This strategy will allow you to maintain focus on managing your monthly spending.
 Also, it allows you to plan out your future financial affairs.
 Let’s look at what this strategy entails:

 The 50 in 50-30-20 means that you should not exceed 50% of your income when spending on monthly basic necessities.
 Basic necessities include your grocery bills, your utility bills and of course, your rent.
 So, if your monthly rent is just shy of 30%, you have about 20% of your income to spend on other basic necessities.
 Whereas, if you spend more or less than 30% of your income on rent, then you have to calculate how the differences will affect your monthly budgeting.